- - -

 1989

-STA-2380 - This "New for '89" one-year wonder followed the vaunted STA-2280.
-It has a 4-stage front end and 3 filters, with a 100 watt per channel amplifier.
+This "New for '89" one-year wonder followed the vaunted STA-2280.
+It has a 4-gang front end and 3 filters, with a 100 watt per channel amplifier.
 The tuner is pretty good, though not as sensitive as the 2280.
 Responds well to alignment and mods, like adding a second bandwidth.
+Manufactured by Foster Electric in Korea.

 1987

-STA-2600 - "New for '87," boasting 100 watts per channel RMS.
-The most sensitive FM tuner of any Radio Shack receiver ever sold, typically 1 uV after alignment.
-Four-stage front end with 3 280 kHz ceramic filters; not very selective.
+"New for '87," boasting 100 watts per channel RMS.
+The most sensitive FM tuner of any Radio Shack receiver ever sold, typically 1 µV after alignment.
+Four-gang front end with three 280 kHz ceramic filters; not very selective.
 Adding a second bandwidth and some 150 kHz ceramic filters makes this a DXing machine.
 WARNING: These receivers are notorious for having several bad/intermittent solder connections, so get that soldering pencil warmed up, you could be resoldering these connections for a while.
-Worth it, though.
+Manufactured by Foster Electric in Japan and Korea.

-STA-2280 - Same as above, with a 60 watt per channel amplifier.
-For some reason, the 2280 is more well known in DX circles, and often commands more $ than the 2600.
+Same as above, with a 60 watt per channel amplifier.
+For some reason, the 2280 often commands more $ than the 2600.
+Manufactured by Foster Electric in Japan and Korea.

-STA-116 - Same fine front end as the two receivers above, with just two ceramic filters.
+Same fine front end as the two receivers above, with just two ceramic filters.
 Can be just as sensitive as its bigger brothers after alignment.
 30 watt per channel RMS amplifier.
 Is smaller in size than the 2600/2280.
+Manufactured by Foster Electric in Japan.

 1986

-STA-114 - Nice slim-line receiver, rated at 30 watts per channel RMS.
+Nice slim-line receiver, rated at 30 watts per channel RMS.
 Supposedly has a nice tuning section.
-The ones we've seen haven't been as good as the larger receivers.
+The ones I've seen haven't been as good as the larger receivers.
+Manufactured by Foster Electric in Japan.

 1985

-STA-112 - Nice slim-line receiver that is 35 watts per channel RMS.
+Nice slim-line receiver that is 35 watts per channel RMS.
 Has a decent tuner; I don't have much experience with this one.
+Manufactured by Foster Electric in Singapore.

-STA-2290 - Well-built, large and powerful (100 watts per channel RMS) receiver.
-Has a 4-stage front end and 3 280 ceramic filters.
+Well-built, large and powerful (100 watts per channel RMS) receiver, the last of the high power receivers manufactured by Tandy Electronics in Korea..
+Has a 4-gang front end and three 280 kHz ceramic filters.
 A good performer, but not as sensitive as the digital receivers that followed it.

 1982

-STA-2300 - The very last of the 120 watt per channel analog receivers sold by Radio Shack.
+The very last of the 120 watt per channel analog receivers sold by Radio Shack, manufactured by Tandy Electronics in Korea.
 The analog meters were replaced by LEDs, a sure sign we're in the early 1980s.
-Utilizes a 4-gang front end and 3 280 kHz ceramic filters.
-Not very selective stock, but can be aligned to get a sensitivity spec of at least 2 uV.
+Has a 4-gang front end and 3 280 kHz ceramic filters.
+Not very selective stock, but can be aligned to get a sensitivity spec of at least 2 µV.
 Has that tubby sound many Realistic receivers were known for.

-STA-2080 - This 80 watt per channel analog receiver is a Shackaholic favorite, and for good reason.
-Has 4 large analog meters running across the top, and just flat-out looks fabulous.
+This 80 watt per channel analog receiver has 4 large analog meters running across the top, and just flat-out looks fabulous.
 It also performs well.
 The tuner has 4 gangs and 3 ceramic filters.
 Used as a standalone tuner via its line-out jacks, it sounds surprisingly good, better than many standalone tuners.
 This is probably due to the MOSFETs used in the preamp section.
 It mods very well, and is more than respectable after adding a second bandwidth.
 Not as tubby-sounding as earlier Realistic analog receivers.
 Despite its protection circuitry, it is prone to some channel failure.
-Definitely worth repairing, though.
+Manufactured by Tandy Electronics in Korea.

-STA-2250 - This problematic receiver garners a lot of praise; I'm not sure why.
-It is NOT similar to the STA-2280.
-It does have a 4-stage front end and 3 ceramic filters, and responds well to alignment and even mods.
+This problematic receiver garners a lot of praise; I'm not sure why.
+It is NOT similar to the STA-2280, as it was manufactured by Tandy Electronics (not Foster).
+It does have a 4-gang front end and 3 ceramic filters, and responds well to alignment and even mods.
 Sensitivity won't approach the STA-2280/2600, but it's okay.
 Warning: This model sometimes has an issue with the microprocessor.
 Unless you're very handy, don't buy this receiver unless it WORKS.

 1981

-STA-2200 - The "first ever digital receiver," this one is a beauty in every regard.
+The "first ever digital receiver," this one is a beauty in every regard.
 Sounds gorgeous with its MOSFET output transistors; this may be the best-sounding receiver Radio Shack has ever sold.
 In stock form the tuner is, well, bad.
 However, after an alignment it really comes to life.
 Could it be that they didn't know how to properly align a digital receiver on the assembly line back then?
 Even the atrocious AM comes to life after alignment.
-60 watts per channel RMS with a 4-stage front end and 3 280-kHz ceramic filters.
+60 watts per channel RMS with a 4-gang front end and three 280 kHz ceramic filters.
 Poor selectivity in stock form is remedied with mods.
-A Realistic product an audiophile can love.
+Manufactured by Tandy Electronics, this was their second MOSFET output effort; a couple of years earlier Tandy made the Quadraflex 650T R for Pacific Stereo.

 1980

-STA-240 - Similar to the STA-2200 in build quality and parts, though it doesn't use MOSFET output transitors.
-Rated at 60 watts per channel RMS with a 4-gang front end and 3 ceramic filters.
-Has "Auto-Magic" tuning, a sort of AFC that can be switched off - something Sansui didn't see fit to do on even an expensive tuner like the TU-919.
+Manufactured by Foster Electric and rated at 60 watts per channel RMS with a 4-gang front end and 3 ceramic filters.
+Has "Auto-Magic" tuning, a sort of AFC that can be switched off.
 The 240 has an analog dial AND digital frequency readout.
 The analog dial is different in that it reads 88-89-90-91 etc., whereas most analog dials only display the even numbers (88-90-92-94 etc.).
 This receiver can be modified into a killer.
 It was a one-year wonder, and there don't seem to be that many out there.
-A must for the Realistic collector's stash.

-STA-2000D - Replaced in 1981 by the superior STA-2080, the 2000D is rated at 75 watts per channel RMS and has a 4-gang front end with 3 280-kHz ceramic filters.
+Replaced in 1981 by the superior STA-2080, the 2000D is rated at 75 watts per channel RMS and has a 4-gang front end with three 280 kHz ceramic filters.
 Poor selectivity in stock form.
 Very round and tubby sound - and that's before engaging the loudness button!
 Extremely well built.
 Responds well to basic mods and alignment, as well as adding a second bandwidth.
+Manufactured by Tandy Electronics in Japan and Korea.

 1979

-STA-2100 - Perhaps the most sought-after analog Realistic receiver due to its use of a toriodal power transformer.
+Perhaps the most sought-after analog Realistic receiver due to its use of a toriodal power transformer.
 Radio Shack ran into a patent problem with Pioneer and removed this transformer from the STA-2100D.
-The STA-2100 was manufactured by Foster Electronics and was very well built.
+The STA-2100 was manufactured by Tandy Electronics in Japan and was very well built.
 120 watts per channel RMS with a 4 gang/3 filters FM tuner.
 If you must have one of the 120 watts per channel Realistic receivers, this is the one to grab.
-But while it can be made very selective by swapping out the ceramic filters and perhaps inserting a filter adder board, sensitivity will never be much to brag about: 2-3 uV.
+But while it can be made very selective by swapping out the ceramic filters and perhaps inserting a filter adder board, sensitivity will never be much to brag about: 2-3 µV.
 If you use the 2100 as a stand-alone tuner via the tape output jacks, you'll avoid some of the boominess built into these receivers.

 1978

-STA-235 - Replacement for the STA-225.
+Replacement for the STA-225.
 55 watts per channel RMS, 4 gangs.
 Dull sounding and very poor FM tuner sensitivity.
 Avoid this piece of crap.
+Manufactured by Foster Electric.

-STA-2000 - The first top-quality high-powered receiver ever sold by Radio Shack.
+The first top-quality high-powered receiver ever sold by Radio Shack.
 Very tubby sound; hook this up to a pair of Mach Ones and be swallowed in the mire.
 Four-gang FM tuner with 3 ceramic filters.
-Needs an alignment to perform at its best, responds well to mods, though don't expect sensitivity much better than 1.5 - 2 uV.
+Needs an alignment to perform at its best, responds well to mods, though don't expect sensitivity much better than 1.5-2 µV.
 Better than the STA-2000D that replaced it.
+Manufactured by Tandy Electronics in Japan and Korea.

 1976

-STA-225 - The flagship receiver from 1975 and 1976, this is a really nice-sounding and looking receiver rated at 50 watts per channel RMS.
+The flagship receiver from 1975 and 1976, this is a really nice-sounding receiver rated at 50 watts per channel RMS.
 Loaded with features, including (defeatable) Auto-Magic tuning.
 Has a 4-gang front end with 3 ceramic filters.
 Can be modified into a very nice FM receiving machine.
 Not as tubby-sounding as the STA-2000.
-A Shack collectors item for sure.
+Manufactured by Foster Electric.

 Sansui